 View our Public Notices.

-Mornington Peninsula Shire Council Elections were held in October 2016.
-Here you will find information on the council-elect and the election process.
+Mornington Peninsula Shire Council Elections are planned for October 2020.
+Here you will find information on the council elections and the election process.

 If you are deaf, or have a hearing or speech impairment, you can contact us through the National Relay Service.